-While the Google play description of the app gives you a good idea, it does not reveal, each and every detail, like exact no of downloads, when the app was first released, and the changelog etc.
+While the Google play description of the app gives you a good idea, it does not reveal, each and every detail, like an exact number of downloads, when the app was first released, and the changelog, etc.

-You can find all these information and much more on App Brain.
-Simply input the Google play URL of that app (scroll down to the bottom of the homepage), and hit the search icon.
-AppBrain will display under the hood details, that you can not find in the apps Google Play’s description like – when the app was first released, last updated, changelog, change in average rating, Play Store ranking in different countries etc.
+You can find all this information and much more on App Brain.
+Simply input the Google Play URL of that app (scroll down to the bottom of the homepage), and hit the search icon.
+AppBrain will display under the hood details, that you can not find in the apps Google Play’s description like – when the app was first released, last updated, changelog, change in average rating, Play Store ranking in different countries, etc.

-Now, I’m pretty sure, you all are already aware of APKMirror, this site host the apk file of new and popular Android apps.
-But the reason, I’m including it here is, it not only gives you the latest apk, but it also gives you a different version of that same app.
+I’m pretty sure, you all are already aware of APKMirror, this site hosts the APK files of new and popular Android apps.
+But the reason, I’m including it here is, it not only gives you the latest APK, but it also gives you a different version of that same app.

-For instance, say, Facebook pushed some weird update and now the new version is crashing on your phone since uninstalling is not an option, you can go back to the previous version of Facebook from apk.
-Same thing happened with ES file explore and QuickPic after it was brought by cheetah mobile.
-People who really the app and don’t want to look for its alternative, went with the previous version of the app.
+For instance, say, Facebook pushed some weird update and now the new version is crashing on your phone, you can go back to the previous version of Facebook with the APK.
+The same thing happened with ES file explorer and QuickPic after it was bought by cheetah mobile.
+People who really want the app and don’t want to look for its alternative, APKmirror is the way to go.

 How safe is APKMirror?

-Evozi is a one-click online APK download, which lets you download an apk of any Android apps or games from its Google Play URL.
-Well, not exactly any Android app, it only lets you download free apps and games from the Google Play store, not the paid ones, to prevent piracy.
+Evozi is a one-click online APK download, which lets you download an APK of any Android apps or games from its Google Play URL.
+Well, not exactly an Android app, it only lets you download free apps and games from the Google Play store, not the paid ones, to prevent piracy.

 Is it safe?

-A subreddit dedicated to finding best paid Android app that is on sale or gone completely free.
+A subreddit dedicated to finding the best paid Android app that is on sale or gone completely free.
 Yes, there are many Android apps and websites which do the same thing, like AppsSale.
-However since Reddit is crowd-souced, you can see people upvoting & downvoting the best apps, and discussing in the comments whether the app is worth buying even on discounted price or not.
+Since each subreddit on Reddit is a community, you can see people upvoting & downvoting the best apps, and discussing in the comments whether the app is worth buying even on discounted price or not.